-You commit to at least $10,000 spending per month for 12 months of Cloud Storage usage.
+You commit to at least $10,000 spending per month for 12 months of Cloud Storage usage in the Standard, Nearline or Coldline classes.
 This is a fixed amount you will pay each month.

 You can grow stored data, with no extra charges for usage over your commitment, during those 12 months.

 At the end of 12 months, you have two choices for renewal.